yijunyu/trusted-programming.github.io/2021-02-07/blog.md

 from C. We have created automated tools to refactor and clean up this generated Rust code through source-to-source transformations.

+We are also developing a rich set of internal Rust libraries in Rust built around an actor-based concurrency paradigm.
+This simplifies asynchronuous programming by leveraging Rust language features such as `async`, `await`, etc.

+All these factors have led to increased adoption of Rust withing Huawei and a smooth migration from C/C++ programs, which are dominant in the telecom industry.
+As the leading company in this industry and a founding member of the Rust Foundation, Huawei is committed to the success of Rust and will continue contributing back to the Rust community.

+## Contributions to Rust community from Huawei

 We also contribute significant features back to the Rust community.
 For example, our recent contributions to the Rust compiler enable the compilation of Rust programs for big-endian and